 Defective products that cause serious injuries often lead to victims requiring extensive hospital stays.
-You are not only confronted with an overwhelming amount of medical expenses, but you may also be unable to return to your job because of your injuries.
+Your injuries can result in not only a significant increase in medical expenses but also prevent your return to work.

-In all likelihood, you probably have no prior experience handling a product liability claim and, thus, do not even know where you would begin to try to seek compensation from the at-fault party.
+In all likelihood, you probably have no prior experience handling a product liability claim and, thus, do not know where you would try to seek compensation.
 The good news is that you do not have to try and figure it all out by yourself.

-When you hire an experienced attorney, they will have a full understanding of the applicable state laws relating to your case and can help you determine the best course of action.
-Your lawyer will also know which experts to consult and possibly have testify in your civil case.
+When you hire an experienced defective products attorney, they will have a full understanding of the applicable state laws relating to your case and can help you determine the best course of action.
+Your lawyer will also know which experts to consult and possibly have to testify in your civil case.

 You may also be facing considerable financial stress because of the medical bills and lost income you are dealing with.
 Do not let these worries prevent you from contacting Farris, Riley & Pitt, LLP, as our firm will represent you on a contingency fee basis so you pay nothing up front and we only collect a fee when you receive a monetary award.

 Why Choose Farris, Riley & Pitt, LLP?

 Farris, Riley & Pitt, LLP has experience handling a wide variety of product liability actions, ranging from children’s toys to dangerous drugs to automotive parts.
 Our firm maintains relationships with the foremost experts in their respective fields so that we can present the strongest possible case on your behalf.

 When you work with Farris, Riley & Pitt, LLP, we will quickly begin a complete independent investigation into the type of defect at issue in your case.
 Our firm will not only determine the exact cause of your injuries but also identify all possible liable parties.